AndresEscobedo/test-cicd-cloudbuild-gcp-2025/README.md

-# Flask App CI/CD with Cloud Build
+# Flask App CI/CD with Cloud Build and Cloud Run

 This project demonstrates a complete CI/CD pipeline for a Flask application using Google Cloud Build, Cloud Run, BigQuery, and Cloud Storage.

 ## Table of Contents

 - [Prerequisites](#prerequisites)
 - [Architecture](#architecture)